Hours of Margaret of Foix: Creation

 Scholars generally agree that the Hours of Margaret of Foix were created in France.
 Some scholars, such as Elizabeth L'Estrange and Rowan Watson, further specify Rennes, due to the illustration style.

 There are conflicting interpretations in dating this manuscript.
 John Harthan writes that the wording of the prayer at the end of the manuscript implies that Margaret's daughter Anne had already been born and the prayers were meant to encourage the birth of a son.
 This interpretation dates the work to the time between Anne's birth and Margaret's death, placing the date at somewhere between 1477 and 1486.
 Rowan Watson interprets the prayer against sterility to mean that Margaret must not have had her child yet, dating the manuscript between 1471 and 1476.
 It is generally agreed, however, that the manuscript can safely be dated to sometime after 1471, the year of the marriage between Margaret and Francis.

 Provenance

 This manuscript was previously owned by Hippolyte d'Argenté, who gave it to Claude Dumolinet.
-It was also previously in the collection of Freric Spitzer.
+It was also previously in the collection of Frédéric Spitzer.
 The manuscript found its current ownership when it was given to the Victoria and Albert Museum by George Salting in 1910.